gentics/cms-oss/README.md

 ## Product Development

-Gentics CMS already has an extensive set of features, but these features can always be extended.
+Gentics CMS is a robust and cutting-edge solution that has undergone continuous development for more than two decades.
 After an extension request has been received from you, it will be evaluated whether the features will be added to the standard product or offered as an individual project.

 ## Consulting